The Duchess Wholecloth Quilt Created by Leah Day

 Update: Spring 2012

-It's been 3 years since The Duchess was completed and it's high time I tell the story of how this quilt was ruined.
+It's been many years since The Duchess was completed and it's high time I tell the story of how this quilt was ruined.

-Yes, the quilt had issues that I mentioned above: blue marking lines that refused to come out and a scorch mark that could not be covered up, no matter how much paint I dumped on the surface.
+Yes, the quilt had issues that I mentioned above: blue and pink chalk pencil lines that refused to come out and a scorch mark that could not be covered up, no matter how much paint I dumped on the surface.

 Unfortunately I made the biggest mistake after this quilt was fully complete and competing in shows.
 From the normal wear and tear of showing, The Duchess started looking a bit dusty, so I asked around for advice for how I should clean it.